repository-service-tuf/repository-service-tuf/docs/source/guide/deployment/index.rst

 To make this process easier,
-the :ref:`guide/repository-service-tuf-cli/index:Repository Service for TUF CLI` provides an interactive guided process to perform the Ceremony.
+the :ref:`guide/repository-service-tuf-cli/index:Repository Service for TUF CLI` provides an interactive guided process to perform the ceremony.

 We have a video to show this process.